 The resale certificate is kept on file by the seller and is not filed with the state of South Dakota.

 Are sellers required to accept a Certificate of Exemptions?

 Sellers are not required to accept Certificate of Exemption for tax exempt purchases, however, most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, they will be able to get a credit for the sales taxes when filing their South Dakota sales tax return.

 What steps should a business take to accept a Certificate of Exemption?

 When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
-Failing to verify this information may put the liability of paying South Dakota sales taxes on the seller.
+Failing to verify this information may put the sales tax liability on the seller.